UmbrellaCrow612/materials/data-struc/binary-tree.md

 Traversal refers to the process of visiting all nodes in a binary tree in a specific order.
 The most commonly used traversal techniques are:

 - **Inorder Traversal**: Visit the left subtree, then the current node, and finally the right subtree.
+In a binary search tree, this traversal visits the nodes in ascending order.
 - **Preorder Traversal**: Visit the current node, then the left subtree, and finally the right subtree.
+This traversal is useful for creating a copy of the tree.
 - **Postorder Traversal**: Visit the left subtree, then the right subtree, and finally the current node.
+This traversal is useful for deleting a tree.
 - **Level Order Traversal**: Visit the nodes at each level from left to right, starting from the root.
+This traversal is also known as breadth-first traversal.

 ### Binary Search Tree (BST)